Am4ral/ICA/README.txt

 Enjoy the code and have fun.
+Still in development

 Authors: Am4ral and LuisHGH